sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/monitor-server-resources.md

 To power the check, you'll use the [Sensu CPU Checks][1] (`sensu-plugins-cpu-checks`) and [Sensu Ruby Runtime][7] (`sensu-ruby-runtime`) dynamic runtime assets.

-{{% notice protip %}}
+{{% notice note %}}
-**PRO TIP**: You need the Sensu CPU Checks asset because it includes `check-cpu.rb`, which [your check](#create-a-check) will rely on.
+**NOTE**: You need the Sensu CPU Checks asset because it includes `check-cpu.rb`, which [your check](#create-a-check) will rely on.
-The Sensu assets packaged from Sensu Plugins HTTP are built against the Sensu Ruby runtime environment, so you also need the Sensu Ruby Runtime asset.
+The Sensu assets packaged from Sensu CPU Checks are built against the Sensu Ruby runtime environment, so you also need the Sensu Ruby Runtime asset.
 Sensu Ruby Runtime delivers the Ruby runtime asset the check will need to run the `check-http.rb` command.
 {{% /notice %}}